jcumby/ionic_materials_chem/lecture2.md

 (it is possible to derive this from the defect formation equations, see e.g. West).
 In practice, it is common to plot $\log(\sigma T)$ vs $\frac{1000}{T}
 to account for the T-dependence of A.

+---

+class: compact
+# Lecture recap

+- Crystals are never perfect!
+	- defects favoured at higher temperature
+- Three main types of defect:
+	- vacancy (called Schottky if stoichiometry maintained)
+	- interstitial (called Frenkel if stoichiometry maintained)
+	- substitution
+- Kroger-Vink notation is a way to write defect equations
+- Some materials can form solid solutions and/or non-stoichiometric compositions
+- Defects can give rise to ionic conduction
+	- Occurs by three main mechanisms:
+		- Vacancy hopping
+		- Interstitial hopping
+		- interstitialcy (knock-on) cooperation
+- Ionic conductivity is thermally-activated
+	- shows Arrhenius-like behaviour